Michael-Todd/WEATHER_TRAFFIC_DASHBOARD/README.md

 # Weather Data Project

 ## Description
-This project builds an end-to-end data pipeline that collects, stores, and analyzes weather data using the OpenWeather API.
+This project builds a data pipeline that collects, stores, transforms, and analyzes weather data using the OpenWeather API.

-The pipeline integrates Python, MySQL, pandas, and Tableau to transform raw API data into structured insights.
+Said pipeline integrates Python, MySQL, pandas, and Tableau to transform raw API data into meaningful insights.

 **Workflow:**
 OpenWeather API → Python → MySQL → pandas → Tableau